 The roof of your home protects all of the precious contents inside.
 From family to pets belongings, everything that is most important to you depends on the protection that your home offers.

 Now imagine that a tree falls on your house in the night, or a strong storm tears part of your roof off.

 In such an instance, emergency roof repair may be necessary, if a professional can’t come right away, you may need to conduct a temporary repair yourself.

 Don’t put your home in danger.
 Read on to learn everything you’ll need to know in order to conduct a temporary emergency roof repair.

 What Qualifies as Damage Worth Repairing

-For example, if a storm or hurricane with rain or hail is passing through your area, and the rain or hail is entering your home through the damaged area of your roof, this would qualify for an emergency roof repair.
+For example, if a storm or hurricane with rain or hail is passing through your area, the rain or hail is entering your home through the damaged area of your roof, this would qualify for an emergency roof repair.